whats-good/uniform-graphql/README.md

 ## Motivation

-GraphQL backends usually fall under two schools of thought: `schema-first` vs `code-first`.
-Schema-first GraphQL backends create the typedefs first - including all queries, mutations and subscriptions - and implement the corresponding resolvers after.
-Code-first backends on the other hand implement the resolvers first and have the typedefs derived from the code.
+GraphQL apis usually fall under two schools of thought: `schema-first` vs `code-first`.
+Schema-first GraphQL apis create the typedefs first - including all queries, mutations and subscriptions - and implement the corresponding resolvers after.
+Code-first apis on the other hand implement the resolvers first and have the typedefs derived from the code.
 Both approaches have their pros and cons.
 This library falls somewhere in the middle, but it's closer to the code-first camp.

 The biggest issue with the currently available code-first approaches emerges during the schema-generation phase: a non-trivial mismatch between the implemented resolvers and the generated schema.
 Developers can't simply rely on the compiler to make sure that their code will match the generated schema, so they have to resort to other means such as decorators and other runtime checks.
 But it doesn't have to be that way.
 As it turns out, this is a perfect job for the compiler.